mugdhamalpe/clash-rc-backend-task/README.md

 # clash-rc-backend-task
-PISB RC backend django task (0-7)
+PISB Clash-RC backend django task (0-7)

-The folder named task3 contains the code for the task - TEXTFORMATTING WEBSITE.
+Folder named task3 contains the code for the task - TEXTFORMATTING WEBSITE.

 It also contains the tasks from 0 to 7